maxkratt/FishNet-Documentation/guides/features/prediction/creating-code/understanding-replicatestate/using-states-in-code.md

 [Replicate]
 private void MovePlayer(ReplicateData data, ReplicateState state = ReplicateState.Invalid, Channel channel = Channel.Unreliable)
 {
-    //Exit the method early to prevent going into the future, which would
+    // Exit the method early to prevent going into the future, which would
-    //result in the controller snapping upward very fast when replaying a jump. if (state.IsFuture())
+    // result in the controller snapping upward very fast when replaying a jump. if (state.IsFuture())
         return;

-    //Set vertical velocity to jump up.
+    // Set vertical velocity to jump up. if (data.Jump)
-    if (data.Jump)
         _verticalVelocity = 10f;

-    //Only add vertical movement for this example.
+    // Only add vertical movement for this example.
-    //Realistically, you would have x and z movement as well.
+    // Realistically, you would have x and z movement as well.
     Vector3 movement = new(0f, _verticalVelocity, 0f);
-    //Reduce vertical velocity to begin falling, but prevent it from going too low.
+    // Reduce vertical velocity to begin falling, but prevent it from going too low.
     _verticalVelocity -= (float)base.TimeManager.TickDelta;
     _verticalVelocity = Mathf.Max(_verticalVelocity, -5f);